Looking for top places to visit in Provence, France? Check out our Provence guide with tips on the best things to do in Provence + map.

 Restaurants and shops in Provence

 As for restaurants, choose those in quiet, tucked-away streets.
 Authentic Provençal cuisine awaits you here.
 Plus, the locals come here too, the prices are lower and it has the right atmosphere.
-Specific restaurant tips can be found a little higher up in the section on what to visit in Provence.
+Specific restaurant tips can be found a little higher up in the section on things to do in Provence.

 Shops are usually open Monday to Saturday from 9:00-19:00 (in large hypermarkets on the outskirts of larger cities until 22:00).
 On Sundays, bakeries or grocery stores are usually open in towns in the morning.